Preview: Into the Mist

 She turned onto the road and thought she’d succeeded in losing the truck that had been following close behind her, but then she saw it turn as well.

 A hotel was what she needed.
 Somewhere to go until she could decide what to do.
 And tomorrow would be soon enough for that.
-For now she just needed to get some sleep and stop thinking about what she’d walked in on, a sleazy tableau that kept popping into her head over and over.
+For now she just wanted to get some sleep and stop thinking about what she’d walked in on, a sleazy tableau that kept popping into her head over and over.

 With a start she realized she'd zoned out again and been momentarily oblivious to the fact that she was now being seriously tailgated by the man scowling at her in the rearview.